 Review of a feature length film is a time-instensive process.
 Some film projects that have a particular public interest benefit and significant financial need will qualify for pro bono services and we will do the review for free.

 That said, even if you don't qualify for free services, if you are working on a tight budget you may qualify for reduced fee services.
-Under our reduced fee model, we charge $400 to review an entire feature film.
-For shorter films or portions of films its $35 for every 5 minutes of video to be reviewed.
+Under our reduced fee model, we charge $545 to review an entire feature film (up to 50 clips).
+For shorter films or portions of films it's $225 for every 5 fair use clips to be reviewed.

 Since we're experts in the area of copyright and fair use we also can work with larger budget films.
 If you’re working on a more significant budget but would like to work with NMR, please fill out a contact form and we can further discuss pricing.